Hampton Hawes: Later life and career

 Struggling for many years with a heroin addiction, in 1958 Hawes became the target of a federal undercover operation in Los Angeles.
 Investigators believed that he would inform on suppliers rather than risk ruining a successful music career.
 Hawes was arrested on heroin charges on his 30th birthday and was sentenced to ten years imprisonment.
 In the intervening weeks between his trial and sentencing, Hawes recorded an album of spirituals and gospel songs, The Sermon.

 In 1961, while at a federal prison hospital in Fort Worth, Texas, Hawes was watching President Kennedy's inaugural speech on television, and became convinced that Kennedy would pardon him.
 With help from inside and outside the prison, Hawes submitted an official request for a presidential pardon.
 In August 1963, Kennedy granted Hawes Executive Clemency, the 42nd of only 43 such pardons given in the final year of Kennedy's presidency.

 After being released from prison, Hawes resumed playing and recording.
-During a ten-month tour of Europe, Asia, and the Middle East, Hawes recorded nine albums, played sold out shows and concert halls in ten countries, and was covered widely in the press, including appearances on European television and radio.
+After coming back to jazz world, Hawes had to fight against his own depression.

 Raise Up Off Me, Hawes' autobiography, written with Don Asher and published in 1974, shed light on his heroin addiction, the bebop movement, and his friendships with some of the leading jazz musicians of his time.
 It won the ASCAP Deems Taylor Award for music writing in 1975.
 Critic Gary Giddins, who wrote the book's introduction, called Raise Up Off Me "a major contribution to the literature of jazz."
-The Penguin Guide to Jazz cites it as "one of the most moving memoirs ever written by a musician, and a classic of jazz writing."
+The book Raise Up Off Me includes details about the ambivalent relationship of Hawes and Charlie Parker.